Shubhamchinda/Face-Recognition-OpenCV/README.md

 		detection.
 In Haar-cascading the algorithm needs a lot of positive images (images of faces) and negative images (images without faces) to train the classifier.
 Then we need to extract features from it.
-For this, Haar features shown in the below image are used.
+For this, Haar features are used.
 They are just like our convolutional kernel.Each feature is a single value obtained by subtracting sum of pixels under the white rectangle from sum of pixels under the black rectangle.